joetidee/redux-action-namespacer/README.md

 # redux-action-namespacer
-Provides a way to define your Redux action types in a structured way.
+Provides a way to define your Redux action types in a structured way, that can be easily namespace-checked and is code-editor friendly.

 ***
 ## Installation